hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/grpc_methods.md

 ## gRPC Request Timing

 You have now seen how to get detailed statistics for method call status, but what about timings?
 There are no specific gRPC statistics for method call timings.
-Instead you have to leverge a feature of the gRPC Filter.
+Instead, you have to leverage a feature of the gRPC Filter.

 :::note
 By default, the router filter will emit translated HTTP status code stats (from the cluster namespace) for gRPC requests.